 Participants.
-We planned to run 40 children in each age group (20 in each of two conditions), and continued collecting data until we had reached that target, replacing any participants that were excluded.
-40 5-6-year-olds (15 female), 40 7-8-year-olds (15 female), and 40 9-10-year- olds (18 female) participated in Experiment 1a, recruited from local schools and children's museums in southern Connecticut.
-In addition, 10 5-6-year-olds (5 female), 3 7-8-year-olds (2 female) and 1 (male) 9-10-year-old participated but were excluded from analyses based on predetermined exclusion criteria (see below).
+We planned to run 40 children in each age group (20 in each of two conditions) and continued collecting data until we had reached that target, replacing any participants who were excluded.
+Forty 5- to 6-year-olds (15 female), forty 7- to 8-year-olds (15 female), and forty 9- to 10-year-olds (18 female) participated in Experiment 1a, recruited from local schools and children's museums in southern Connecticut.
+In addition, ten 5- to 6-year-olds (five female), three 7- to 8-year-olds (two female), and one (male) 9- to 10-year-old participated but were excluded from analyses based on predetermined exclusion criteria (see below).

-Stimuli and procedure.
-Experiments 1a and 1b were approved by the Yale University IRB under protocol # 1311013027, "Cognitive and metacognitive development".
-We constructed simple animations modeled on those used by Gerstenberg, Goodman, Lagnado, and Tenenbaum (2015) (see Fig. 1a.
-Videos of the animations can be found at https://osf.io/5jw6y/).
-In these animations, there are two balls, A and E, a red area that was described as a "goal", and black walls on either side of the goal.
-The survey was administered via Qualtrics (Qualtrics, 2005) and presented on an iPad.
+Stimuli and Procedure.
+Experiments 1a and 1b were approved by the Yale University Institutional Review Board (IRB) under Protocol 1311013027, "Cognitive and Metacognitive Development."
+We constructed simple animations modeled on those used by Gerstenberg et al. (2015) (see Figure 1a; videos of the animations can be found at https://osf.io/5jw6y/).
+In these animations, there are two balls, A and